slothy-optimizer/pqmx/README.md

 can be run by linking the test into the environment's template and building/running it.
 If you have added a new test environment, you can test that it works against the HelloWorld test in [`tests/helloworld`](tests/helloworld/).

+To run the tests in qemu, the target `run-m55-an547-{test_name}` can be used.
+It will build the executable from the sources and run it using `qemu-system-arm -M mps3-an547  -nographic -semihosting -kernel`.

 ## License

 The software is provided under an MIT license.
 Contributions to this project are accepted under the same license.